 Untreated disseminated coccidioidomycosis is usually fatal and, if meningitis is present, is uniformly fatal without prolonged and possibly lifelong treatment.
-Mortality rates in patients with advanced HIV infection exceed 70% within 1 mo of diagnosis; whether treatment can alter mortality rates is unclear.
+Case fatality rates in patients with advanced HIV infection exceed 70% within 1 month of diagnosis; whether treatment can alter mortality rates is unclear.

 Delayed cutaneous hypersensitivity to coccidioidin or spherulin usually develops within 10 to 21 days after acute infections in immunocompetent patients but is characteristically absent in progressive disease.
 Because this test is positive in most people in endemic areas, its primary value is for epidemiologic studies rather than for diagnosis.

-Patients with HIV- or AIDS-associated coccidioidomycosis require maintenance therapy to prevent relapse; fluconazole 200 mg po once/day or itraconazole 200 mg po bid usually is sufficient, given until the CD4 cell count is > 250/μL.
+Patients with HIV- or AIDS-associated coccidioidomycosis require maintenance therapy to prevent relapse; fluconazole 200 mg orally once a day or itraconazole 200 mg orally 2 times a day usually is sufficient, given until the CD4 cell count is > 250/mcL.